aav7fl/website-legacy/_posts/2018-06-03-bringing-home-automation-back-home.md

 ![Welcome Home Flow](/assets/img/2018/06/automation_welcome_home.png)*Welcome Home Flow*

+#### Morning News with a Switch

+This one is a bit custom but it should give a cool idea on something to automate.
+I've found that the local news streams their broadcast online, and it is compatible with my Chromecast.

+Using Node-RED, I can watch for specific button presses of my Hue light switch in the morning between 5:00 AM-7:00 AM.
+I use that trigger to turn my CEC-friendly TV on and cast the morning news.
+All with a single button press in my kitchen.

+It really gives me the feeling of living in one of those future movies.

 ## Additional Useful Home Assistant Components

 - [DarkSky API](https://darksky.net/dev) gathers hyperlocal weather information at the apartment and can be presented on the Home Assistant dashboard.